 1 – Snooze on the edge of a cliff at Clare Island Lighthouse in Mayo

 I need this place in my life.

-You’ll find Clare Island at the entrance to Clew Bay, in County Mayo.
+You’ll find Clare Island at the entrance to Clew Bay in County Mayo.

+Where possible we have let the landscape do the talking!
 Clare Island Lighthouse is a retreat like no other, a special place where guests are free to while away their time in solitude or to enjoy mingling and socialising in the welcoming warmth of the kitchen, drawing room or library.

 3 – Hang out in a forest in Wicklow from inside a treehouse tent

 I’ve been daydreaming about this place for the last couple of weeks.